 Moving to Australia has been a dream for generations of people from Europe and Asia, who form a large portion of the nation’s foreign residents.
-Moreover, it has traditionally been the destination of choice for students and young professionals from all across the globe: they move to Australia for a couple of years on the Working Holiday visa.
+Moreover, it has traditionally been the destination of choice for students and young professionals from all across the globe, who move to Australia for a couple of years on the Working Holiday visa.

-This makes sense for various reasons: given the size of the country, if you don’t move to Australia’s major cities, you might find yourself in the middle of nowhere.
-For those still hunting for a job, moving to Australia’s big cities seems like the better option anyway.
-Below, you will find a few places popular among expatriates.
+This makes sense for variety of reasons.
+First and foremost, given the size of the country, if you don’t move to Australia’s major cities, you might find yourself in the middle of nowhere.
+Furthermore, for those still hunting for a job, moving to Australia’s big cities seems like the better option anyway.

-Recent expats and immigrants have often picked Perth as their new domicile.
-Despite its being among the most isolated metropolitan areas in the world, Perth is increasingly attracting new residents from overseas.
-This is probably due to its agreeable, quasi-Mediterranean climate.
+Recent expats and immigrants have often picked Perth as their new home.
+Even in 2016, Perth is one of the most isolated metropolitan areas in the world, but this Australian city is increasingly attracting new residents from overseas.
+This is probably due to its agreeable, temperate Mediterranean climate.

-With a surrounding territory rich in resources like gold, oil and iron, Perth has a very prolific mining industry employing significant numbers of workers.
-This, in turn, leads to a high demand for skilled professionals such as doctors, nurses, teachers, social workers, etc. Of the 23,000 British expats moving to Australia in the year 2008, for example, more than 30% went to Perth and were able to pick up a skilled job straight away.
+With the surrounding territory rich in resources like gold, oil and iron, Perth has a very prolific mining industry employing significant numbers of workers.
+This, in turn, leads to a high demand for skilled professionals such as doctors, nurses, teachers, social workers, etc.